-1A majority of Americans support marijuana legalization.
-About six-in-ten Americans (62%) say the use of marijuana should be legalized, according to a fall 2018 survey.
-Public opinion on marijuana legalization was essentially the opposite nearly two decades ago: In 2000, a similar majority (63%) said the use of marijuana should be illegal.
+1Two-thirds of Americans favor marijuana legalization, reflecting a steady increase in public support, according to a September 2019 Pew Research Center survey.
+Public opinion on marijuana legalization was essentially the opposite nearly two decades ago: In 2000, 63% said the use of marijuana should be illegal.

 2Views of marijuana legalization differ by generation and political party, though support has increased across demographic groups over time.
-Majorities of Millennials (74%), Gen Xers (63%) and Baby Boomers (54%) say the use of marijuana should be legal, up sharply from earlier years.
-And while a smaller share of the Silent Generation (39%) currently favors legalization, support among these Americans has also increased.
+Majorities of Millennials (those born between 1981 and 1997), Gen Xers (born between 1965 and 1980) and Baby Boomers (born between 1946 and 1964) say the use of marijuana should be legal, up sharply from a decade ago.
+And while a smaller share of the Silent Generation (born between 1928 and 1945) currently favors legalization, support among these Americans has also increased.

 Among Americans who oppose marijuana legalization, 79% say a very important reason is that it would increase the number of car accidents involving drivers who use marijuana.
 Around seven-in-ten (69%) say a very important reason is that legalization would lead to more people using stronger and more addictive drugs.